rachel-yost/Final-Project-2650/README.md

 $$
 \bar{\ell}_l = \frac{1}{N_l}\Sigma_{i=1}^{N_l}\ell_l^{(i)}
 $$
- is the average loss for the labeled samples, and $l_u$ is the average loss for the unlabeled samples.
+ is the average loss for the labeled samples, and $$l_u$$ is the average loss for the unlabeled samples.

 When $$N_l$$ << $$N_u$$, the network focuses more on fitting the unlabeled samples correctly compared to the labeled samples.
 To counteract this, $$N_l$$ can be weighted more heavily or the labeled samples can be oversampled.
 The authors choose to oversample since it means that the model gets more chances to adjust its parameters to fit the labeled samples.